 - OR -

 The church emphasizes the importance of faith in the process of healing.
 As stated in their principles, addiction is “a spiritual disease that impairs one’s relationship with God.”
 This viewpoint bolsters the support members receive within their church communities, but also the importance of finding Christian specific recovery options.
-Alcoholics Anonymous is a common choice for its ubiquity and the faith aspect involved in the 12-step program.
+Alcoholics Anonymous, albeit not considered to be religious, is a common choice for its ubiquity and its history of involvement in the 12-step program.

 Originally known as the “National Episcopal Coalition on Alcohol and Drugs”, the Episcopal Recovery Ministries function as an independent network of Episcopal organizations focused on addiction.